epalogiannidi/apple-stock-extremes-ml/README.md

 - pytest coverage is 50%
 - currently, with each execution an additional experiment is being created.
 Look only at experiments within Random_Forest_Experiment and TCNN_Experiment
 - Docker execution doesn't work for  predict-rf and predict-tcnn
-- Models performance is low
-- model_predict on tcnn model will work for the experiment reported in api_config in configs/config.yaml and for any new experiment that is going to be created from now on, but it will not work for most of the rest pinned experiments.
-(Due to a small code refactor, the type of the saved model changed and creates a conflict.
-Due to lack of time, I couldn't re-run all the experiments to solve the conflict.
-Keeping the configuration file as is, works as expected though.)